Amanda Abresch is the lead trainer and owner of Smart Pups

 Amanda has always loved animals and has known that she wanted to work with them since she was a small child (one of her first words may have well been "doggie").
 Childhood pets included dogs, cats, horses, turtles and the occasional piglet that she "rescued" from the farm on which she grew up.

 Amanda attended Delaware Valley College and graduated with a Bachelor's degree in Animal Science, with a minor in Animal Biotechnology and Conservation.
 Amanda began working as a veterinary technician during college and worked in both emergency and general practice clinics.
-During her 7 years as a vet tech, she noticed a resounding similarity between the different clinics and patients that she saw- many dogs and owners are confused by the mixed signals that we give and receive.
+During her 7 years as a vet tech, she noticed a resounding similarity between the different clinics and patients that she saw- many dogs and owners are confused by the mixed signals we see as different species.

 Recalling equine behavior classes from college, she began researching animal behavior and dog training to gain a better understanding of canine development and communication, as well as the differences in human and canine communication.
 Amanda graduated from Animal Behavior College and completed an 8 month externship during which she assisted in and taught weekly obedience and agility classes and observed weekly private lessons ranging in everything from getting a new puppy to balancing a multiple pet household to aggression cases.

-As a Certified Pet Dog Trainer-Knowlegde Assessed, Amanda has demonstrated her knowlegde of animal behavior, teaching skills, learning theory, canine development and body language as well as multiple behavior management techniques.
+As a Certified Pet Dog Trainer-knowledge Assessed, Amanda has demonstrated her knowledge of animal behavior, teaching skills, learning theory, canine development and body language as well as multiple behavior management techniques.
 In addition, she is a member of the Association of Professional Dog Trainers, through which she continues learning about dogs by attending conferences and networking with trainers across the country.

 One of Amanda's more challenging cases has been her own dog Roxie, the pit bull mix pictured here.
 When Amanda was working as a veterinary technician in Hawaii, Roxie was found underweight, ill and malnourished and brought into the clinic.